LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 Since that day and for the past several weeks I've been on an energizing journey to soak it all up and put this fortune to good use!

-I'll admit, I was a bit nervous `{self_doubt: 'Am I developer enough?'}` but overall ready to show up and engage!
+I'll admit, I was a bit nervous `{self_doubt: 'Am I developer enough?'}` but ready to show up and engage!

 I can only control what I do and think, not what happens.